hkbudb/disk-vss-survey/README.md

 ## 💾 Disk-Resident Vector Similarity Search: A Survey [[📑paper]]()

-Our survey provides the first comprehensive and systematic review of **disk-resident VSS** methods, summarizing how existing approaches are redesigned to mitigate I/O bottlenecks in hybrid memory–disk architectures.
+This survey provides the first comprehensive and systematic review of **disk-resident VSS** methods, summarizing how existing approaches are redesigned to mitigate I/O bottlenecks in hybrid memory–disk architectures.
 We categorize existing methods into three major classes, i.e., **IVF-based**, **graph-based**, and **tree-based** approaches, based on the fine-grained filtering structures they employ.
 For each category, we further decompose the overall design into key technical components, including **index construction**, **block-aware layouts**, **query execution strategies**, and **update mechanisms**.
 Moreover, we summarize commonly used datasets to facilitate reproducible benchmarking, and identify open challenges and promising directions for future research.

 ### ![classify](README.assets/classify.png)